Global ecosystem risk

 - Dr Young also co-authored a Nature Sustainability paper about the success of the Montreal Protocol in protecting life on Earth.

-Dr Dmitry Yumashev, Prof Gail Whiteman and Dr Young co-authored a ground-breaking paper for Nature Communications, examining global climatic and economic impacts of the major climate feedbacks associated with the loss of Arctic permafrost, sea ice and land snow.
+- Dr Young, alongside Dr Dmitry Yumashev of the Centre for Global Eco-Innovation and Professor Gail Whiteman of Exeter University co-authored a ground-breaking paper for Nature Communications, examining global climatic and economic impacts of the major climate feedbacks associated with the loss of Arctic permafrost, sea ice and land snow.
 This paper was one of the outcomes of the now-complete ICE-ARC project, received global media attention, and was cited in the declaration of a Climate Emergency by the UK Parliament.